The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control: Results

 \section{Results}

-The results show that the proposed model can generate human-like behaviour for the 3-D trajectory of the centre of mass and the anteroposterior trajectory of the foot swing (Figures \ref{fig2}, \ref{fig3} and \ref{fig4}).
-Notably, it intrinsically describes the regulation of the CoM vertical trajectory observed in humans \cite{Orendurff2004}.
-As reported by Orendurff \textit{et al} human trajectories are not symmetric at low speeds due to the anticipation of the CoM minimum height in the gait cycle.
-Additionally, being it based on the Saddle Space proposed by Tiseo \textit{et al} \cite{Tiseo2016, Tiseo2018,Tiseo2018bioinspired,Tiseo2018b,Tiseo2018deployment}, the model also provides a complete characterisation of the potential energy which can be calculated from the derivative of the CoM trajectory.
-Hence, it provides a comprehensive model of the attractor produced by the interaction between CoM and the gravity.
-Figure \ref{fig4} shows how the model trajectory is accurate in tracking human behaviour and it is always close or superimposed to the mean behaviour of the collected data.
-The data also show that the ankle strategies are responsible for the intrinsic regulation of the double support duration.
-The results in Table \ref{tab1} show that the CoM is supported by both feet for about 14\% of the gait cycle when the speed is 2.2 [m/s], and its duration gradually increases for lower walking speeds.
+The results show that the proposed model can generate human-like behaviour for the 3-D trajectory of the centre of mass and the anteroposterior trajectory of the foot swing (\autoref{fig2}, \autoref{fig3} and \autoref{fig4}). \autoref{fig4} shows how the model trajectory is tracking human behaviour, which is always close or superimposed to the mean behaviour of the collected data.
+The data also show that ankle strategies are responsible for the intrinsic regulation of the double support duration.
+The analysis of the double support duration shows a value of 14\% of the gait cycle at 2.2 m/s, 16\% at 1.8 m/s, 18\% at 1.4 m/s, 24\% at 1m/s, and 46\% at .6 m/s.
+This implies that the foot stance duration at the same speeds is 57\%, 58\%, 59\%, 62\%, and 73\%, respectively.
+This behaviour is consistent with the experimental studies on regulating the double support and foot stance at different speeds \cite{wu2019mechanics,Lacquaniti2012}, and it is an emergent behaviour in the proposed model identified during the data analysis.